aditya-vardhan/songs/red.md

 To go Red

-I can't stand no more
+I can't stand no more (pick 4th string with c major instead of 5th string)

 Come lay by my side